Everloom-129/eva_pi0/README.md

   <img src="https://github.com/user-attachments/assets/1e36909c-62d8-4fd1-aa3d-333b98d5065e" width="480" />
 </div>

-Eva is an extendable, versatile, and adaptable robot infrastructure for the Franka Emika Panda.
-Key features include:
+Eva is an extendable, versatile, and adaptable robot infrastructure for the Franka Emika Panda, featuring:
-- Modular design with atomic components, making it configurable and extendable.
+- Modular design with atomic components, prioritizing flexibility and customizability.
-- Lightweight and simple interface via the terminal and a camera feed window.
+- Lightweight and simple interfaces via terminal and live camera feed.
-- Clean and organized code, streamlining future development.
+- Robust, fault-tolerant components supporting continuous operation.

 This project is built on [DROID](https://github.com/droid-dataset/droid).
 Some components are completely revamped while others are lightly modified, but the hardware setup and data format remain unchanged.